PNAILab-CSB-NCI-NIH/HORNET/README.md

 The output file "Full_Trajectory.csv" will be created within the `<input-directory>`.
 The Full_Trajectory.csv contains the collection of all calculated structures with topography and energy information.

+Typical running time in a normal computer ~ 5 min for a dataset with 20M entries.

 #### Step 3 - Unsupervised Learning Cohort Selection

 To select top cohort structures using unsupervised learning, one just needs to run the [uml.py](https://github.com/PNAI-CSB-NCI-NIH/HORNET/tree/main/UML/uml.py) script, by using: